wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.6.0 =
+*Release date: January 28th, 2020*
+* We now use the more secure OAuth standard for authentication

 = 2.5.1 =
 *Release date: January 22nd, 2020*
 * We added support for Edge and IE browsers